microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-extractsensitivitylabels.md

 If successful, this action returns a `200 OK` response code and an [extractSensitivityLabelsResult](../resources/extractsensitivitylabelsresult.md) object in the response body.

 In addition to general errors that apply to Microsoft Graph, this API returns the `423 Locked` response code, which indicates that the file being accessed is locked.
 In such cases, the **code** property of the response object indicates the error type that blocks the sensitivity label extraction.
-The possible values for the error types include:
+The following are the possible values for the error types.

 | Value                       | Description                                                                                                         |
 |:----------------------------|:--------------------------------------------------------------------------------------------------------------------|